Anlor0210/Fishing-2d-version/README.md

 🎣 Fishing Game Tutorial – Full Guide
 👋 1.
 Welcome
-Welcome to Fishing Game, a simple yet addictive console-based fishing simulator powered by PowerShell or Python!
+Welcome to Fishing Game, a simple yet addictive console-based fishing simulator powered by Python!

 If you don't have Python, download it here: https://www.python.org/downloads